lyquocphong/graphql_react_express/README.md

 + moment, react-moment used to handle time value
 + classnames handle className for element
 + react-router-dom handle router
++ add proxy for server and make script to build client to public in server folder

 ## Part 1: https://www.youtube.com/watch?v=SEMTj8w04Z8
 + Remember to install graphql